ONSgeo/geospatial-training/_docs/guides/python_install.md

 ### 6. Install Mapclassify

-* Open the [Mapclassify documentation page from this link:](https://pypi.org/project/mapclassify/#files) and download this package by selecting:

-`mapclassify-2.4.2-py3-none-any.whl (38.6 kB)`
+* Open the [Mapclassify documentation page](https://pypi.org/project/mapclassify/#files) and download this package `mapclassify-2.4.2-py3-none-any.whl (38.6 kB)`

-* On Anaconda Prompt, map the path to your Downloads folder and run the following:

-`pip install .\mapclassify-2.4.2-py3-none-any.whl`
+* On Anaconda Prompt, map the path to your Downloads folder and run `pip install .\mapclassify-2.4.2-py3-none-any.whl`

 You should hopefully have a fully functional Python for all the geo-libraries.